-Fighting for Your Child’s Best Interests in Cobb, DeKalb, Gwinnett, Forsyth & Fulton Counties
+Atlanta Child Custody Lawyer Fighting for Your Child’s Best Interests in Cobb, DeKalb, Gwinnett, Forsyth & Fulton Counties

 Child custody can be one of the most difficult issues for divorcing parents or in paternity cases involving unmarried biological parents.
 This issue can lead to emotionally charged disputes fueled by all the factors of a broken relationship, as well as the perceived threat of losing control over one’s child.
 Parents in this situation need to understand their rights and responsibilities, how Georgia family law impacts this issue, and how best to approach this sensitive and challenging matter.

 Robert G. Wellon Attorney & Counselor at Law can help.
-Rob Wellon brings a breadth of experience, skills, and resources to work for you.
-He been in practice resolving these issues for over 40 years; the outstanding quality of his representation has garnered him prestigious recognitions, such as the highest peer-reviewed rating of AV-Preeminent® by the legal directory of Martindale-Hubbell®.
+Rob Wellon, brings a breadth of experience, skills, and resources to work for you.
+He has been in practice resolving these issues for over 40 years; the outstanding quality of his representation has garnered him prestigious recognitions, such as the highest peer-reviewed rating of AV-Preeminent® by the legal directory of Martindale-Hubbell®.
 He can assist you in resolving your custody matter through careful case preparation followed by skilled negotiation, mediation, or litigation.

 Reach out to Robert G. Wellon Attorney & Counselor at Law for a free case evaluation with an Atlanta child custody attorney.
-Contact Rob online or call (404) 856-3241 to book your appointment.
+Contact Rob online or call (404) 873-3700 to book your appointment.

 Child Custody in Georgia

 Georgia courts base their custody decisions on what is in the best interest of the child.
 They also review parental factors to ensure that a parent has the ability and proper priorities for raising a child.
 The courts do not presume that either parent will automatically be awarded custody or that mothers are to be favored over fathers.
 Under Georgia law, frequent and continuing contact with both parents is preferred, and the courts encourage parents to work together in raising children and remaining an integral part of their lives.
-This holds true unless it has been shown that a parent has a history of domestic violence or substance abuse that could put a child’s safety and wellbeing at risk while under their care.
+This holds true unless it has been shown that a parent has a history of domestic violence or substance abuse that could put a child’s safety and well-being at risk while under their care.

 Two major issues must be determined in any child custody case — legal custody and physical custody: